chicorycolumn/SentenceCreation-BE/README.md

 ## Testing

 To test the program with logs, run `npm t` (t stands for 'test').
-To test the program without logs, run `npm t q` (q stands for 'quiet').
+To test the program without logs, run `npm t r` (r stands for 'refrain').